 Pregnant mothers with a history of severe kidney injury may have a higher risk of complications such as preeclampsia that can be hazardous for both mother and baby.
 This can be true even if they tested normal for kidney function prior to becoming pregnant.

-It has previously been known that women with current kidney disease have a higher rate of complications during pregnancy, but this is the first time the risk has been identified in patients who appear to have recovered.
+It has previously been known that women with current kidney disease have a higher rate of complications during pregnancy, but this is the first time the risk has been indentified in patients who appear to have recovered.

-Despite testing normal for kidney function, women with a history of the disease had a 19 percent higher chance of developing preeclampsia and a 13 percent higher chance of needing a cesarean section.
+Despite testing normal for kidney function, women with a history of the disease had a 19 percent higher chance of developing preeclampsia and a 13 percent higher change of needing a cesarean section.
 Their babies were also likely to be small for their gestational age and to require intensive care treatment upon delivery.

 In the short term, the study results should help to increase awareness of the risk and lead to additional monitoring during pregnancy.
 Researchers also may seek to develop strategies to reduce the risk.